-The CSB shall meet these administrative performance standards in submitting its performance contract, contract revisions, semi-annual performance contract reports in the Community Automated Reporting System (CARS), and monthly Community Consumer Submission (CCS) extracts to the Department.
+The CSB shall meet these administrative performance requirements in submitting its performance contract, contract revisions, and mid-year and end-of-the-fiscal year performance contract reports in the CARS, and monthly CCS 3 extracts to the Department.

 - 1. The performance contract and any revisions submitted by the CSB shall be: - a. complete, that is all required information is displayed in the correct places and all required Exhibits, including applicable signature pages, are included; - b. consistent with Letter of Notification allocations or figures subsequently revised by or negotiated with the Department; - c. prepared in accordance with instructions in the Department-provided CARS software and any subsequent instructional memoranda; and - d. received by the due dates listed in Exhibit E of this contract.